junaidhas/Rollercoster-Ticket-checker/README.md

 # Rollercoster-Ticket-checker
-A simple program with if else to check height, age and calculate the ticket is the person is eligible
+A simple program with if else to check height, age and calculate the ticket price based on his age

 A simple roller coster ticket checker program with if-else, I have set the following conditions: